Carlo Alberto Capella: Biography

+Conviction

 In 2017, Capella was recalled to the Vatican by Pope Francis after United States officials informed the Vatican that he was under investigation for possession and sharing of child pornography.
-Shortly thereafter Canada issued a warrant for his arrest, alleging that during a visit to Canada in December, 2016 he had possessed and shared child pornography.
+Shortly thereafter, Canada issued a warrant for his arrest, alleging that during a visit to Canada in December 2016 he had possessed and shared child pornography.
 As a diplomat, he was immune from prosecution in the United States.

-In 2018, he was convicted and sentenced to five years in prison, which he is serving in the Vatican jail.
-As of 2021 he is allowed out during the day to work in an office that sells papal blessings.
+In 2018, Capella was convicted and sentenced to five years in prison, which he served in the Vatican jail.
+In a separate canonical trial, he lost the title of Monsignor but was not laicized.
+As of 2021, he was allowed out during the day to work in an office that handles papal blessings.
+In 2023, following the end of his prison sentence, Capella was permitted to return to work in the Vatican Secretariat of State.

+Of his crimes, Capella has said: "Mistakes I have made are evident as well as this period of weakness.
+I am sorry that my weakness has hurt the church, the Holy See, and my diocese.
+I also hurt my family, and I am repentant."
+Calling his possession and distribution of child pornography "a bump in the road in my priestly life," Capella said he wanted to continue receiving "psychological support."